CSLDepend/monet/README.md

 # README MONET Blue Waters

 ## Creating docker
-Build dockers for using PCL (Point Cloud Library) and Spark.
-Run the following command:
+Build dockers for using PCL (Point Cloud Library) and Spark using:
 `
 ./create_docker.sh
 `